-Village plans to negotiate enhanced services agreement with DeWitt
+Village board decides to enter into a shared services agreement with DeWitt